tml/cadmus/src/Chapter-1/Part IV: Arithmetic.md

 ## Basic Arithmetic

-Adding two ints x and y: (given that they have already been initialised to a value)
+Adding two ints x and y (given that they have already been initialised to a value):

 ```java
 int z = x + y;